OK, maybe not so little!

 They are known to be the ultimate "babysitting dog".

 So this is himself.
 His name is Monk, probably after the monks in Switzerland that bred them for guarding and rescue.
 There's a lot of interesting information about the breed online.
+I sure pray I have at least a few years with him.

 Shirley